ncoulthurst/VintBot/README.md

 Replace the item.py file in the PyVinted library with the one provided in this repository.
 Replace the Rapid API keys & discord bot token inside main.py with your own.
+Replace the channel ID's within the brand_channels.json with your own discord channel IDs.

 $ git clone https://github.com/ncoulthurst/VintBot.git